rhonall/photo-filters/README.md

 3. I am having trouble to reset the value and photo when click the reset button, thanks Coding Curry's tutorial, I am able to solve it, thanks! (https://www.youtube.com/watch?v=frtfFfgrsk0)

-4. Not sure why the range slider is not working on mobile device...